 Mexican food is quite difficult if you’re on a low-FODMAP diet.
-Onions, garlic and beans are staple ingredients in this cuisine.
+Onions, garlic, and beans are staple ingredients in this cuisine.
 However, they're also on my avoid-at-all-times-list.
-So I have no other choice than preparing Mexican food from scratch.
+So I have no other choice than to prepare Mexican food from scratch.
 A challenge I don’t shy away from.

 Real Mexican food is a bit more complex than throwing some spices at your meat of choice.
 Instead, it is layers on layers of flavours.
 In order to establish that, this recipe relies on two other basic Mexican recipes: chipotles en adobo and chipotle purée, both recipes are linked below.
 Don't let this sequence of recipes stop you from cooking this delicious smoky tomato sauce.
 It really sounds like more work than it actually is.
 And it is worth the effort.

 The best thing about this tomato sauce is that it's quite versatile.
-Use it in tacos or burritos, over spaghetti, serve it with meatballs and rice, or serve it as a dipping sauce at a barbeque.
-Usually, I make a double or triple batch of this rich, flavourful dauce and freeze it in 200ml portions.
-That way, I can use ust the amount I need.
+Use it in tacos or burritos, over spaghetti, serve it with meatballs and rice, or serve as a dipping sauce at a barbeque.
+Usually, I make a double or triple batch of this rich, flavourful sauce and freeze it in 200ml portions.
+That way, I can use just the amount I need.
 The recipes that make use of this sauce are linked below the recipe.

-- Add 1/4tsp cumin, salt and black pepper to taste, 150ml wine, the herbs, 700g passata and a pinch of sugar.
-Add chipotle purée to taste, 2tsp is a good starting point, add some more if you'd like it to be a bit more spicy.
+- Add 1/4tsp cumin, salt, and black pepper to taste, 150ml wine, the herbs, 700g passata, and a pinch of sugar.
+Add chipotle purée to taste, 2tsp is a good starting point, add some more if you'd like it to be a bit spicier.
 Heat for 5 minutes.

 - Pour 300ml water in and let the sauce simmer for at least an hour.
 The more time you'll give it, the better the flavours will develop.
 Season with a little more salt and black pepper.